Mary Hay, 14th Countess of Erroll

-Mary Hay, 14th Countess of Erroll (died 19 August 1758) was a Scottish noblewoman and suo jure Countess of Erroll.
+Mary Hay, 14th Countess of Erroll (died 19 August 1758) was a Scottish noblewoman, Jacobite and suo jure Countess of Erroll.
 As 18th Hereditary Lord High Constable and Knight Marischal of Scotland, she was the Senior Great Officer among the Royal Officers of Scotland and Chief of the King's Household in Scotland.
 She inherited these titles in 1717 on the death of her unmarried brother, Charles Hay, 13th Earl of Erroll.

 Early life

 She was the eldest daughter of John Hay, 12th Earl of Erroll (grandson of Sir George Hay, the younger son of the seventh Earl) and his wife, Lady Anne Drummond, sister of the Jacobite Dukes of Perth and Melfort.
 Her older brother was Charles Hay, 13th Earl of Erroll (c.
 1680–1717) and her younger sister was Lady Margaret Hay, who married James Livingston, 5th Earl of Linlithgow.

 Her elder brother Charles was imprisoned in Edinburgh Castle on suspicion of treason, and lived in exile on the Continent from 1712 to 1715.
 As eldest sister and heir of their line, she succeeded to the dignities enjoyed by her brother under the nomination of 16 February 1674, and was served his heir on 6 February 1718.
 She had her claim as High Constable allowed at the coronation of King George II of Great Britain, although she was represented by a deputy.